illinois-cs415/illinois-cs415.github.io/_assignments/mp1.md

 - Get faster over time, either directly based on time, the player score, etc
   - It's up to you if you want the speed to increase forever, or cap at some threshold.
 - Increase at a rate that is noticeable but does not ramp up the difficulty too fast
+- Reset back to the initial speed at the start of the game when the game restarts

 ### 8. Add one creative modification that is unique to your game.
 Some ideas:
 - Health bar decreases along a gradient of colors